cysouw/diathesis/text/c07_reflexive.md

 ### [ NA | –N ] Reflexive anticausative {#sec:reflexive-anticausative}

 A widespread phenomenon is the use of reflexive pronouns to mark an anticausative diathesis.
 For example, when a reflexive pronoun is used with a verb like *schließen* 'to close' [@next a] then it does not have a self-inflicting meaning.
 This can be shown by the impossibility to add *selbst* [@next b].
-This reflexive pronoun induces an 'invisible hand' reading, expressing that the event happened by itself.
+This reflexive pronoun induces an "invisible hand" reading, expressing that the event happened by itself.
 This can be shown by the sensibility of adding a phrase like *von alleine* 'by itself' [@next c].
 The pronoun *sich* is always in the accusative in this diathesis.
 This alternation appears to be more frequent in the perfect [@next d], because then there is no focus on the action, but on the resulting state.

 ::: ex
 a.
 Ich schließe die Tür. \